Calle Flor, Rota, Spain — A Reflection on Life, Birth, and the Passage of Time

 Then the Phoenicians arrived, those maritime traders of the ancient world.
 Around 3,000 years ago, they carved their presence into the Iberian coastline, and Rota was transformed from obscurity into a node of maritime commerce.
 The village became a harbor, a gateway, and a name on a sailor's chart.

 The Tartessians came next, a mysterious and semi-mythical people who called the settlement Astaroth, a name that would echo through the centuries.
-Until Rome swept in and renamed it Speculum Rotae, the "Rose Mirror," suggesting a port reflecting back the red-hued sunsets that bathe Andalusia.
+Until Rome swept in and renamed it Speculum Rotae, the "Rose Mirror," suggesting a port that reflected back the red-hued sunsets that bathed Andalusia.

 But in 711 AD, everything changed.

 The Visigoths fell, and Roderic was defeated by Tariq ibn Ziyad.
 The Moors claimed the land.
 Astaroth became Rabitta Rutta, "The Watchtowers of Rota."
 The city began watching the seas, guarding the coast, and it changed once more.
 Minarets rose.
 Gardens bloomed.
-The culture shifted, and it became rich with North African influence.
+The culture shifted, becoming rich in North African influence.

 In 1217, the Frisians arrived—Crusaders, and by 1248, the settlement had settled into the name we now know: Rota.
 It was still a trading post, a place of passage, but no longer anonymous.
 It had found its voice in stone and wave.